Defalt-Meh/Spotify-Data-Analysis-Exploring-My-Listening-Habits/README.md

 # Spotify Data Analysis: Insights into My Listening Habits

 ## Introduction
 This project delves into my personal Spotify listening habits by analyzing data from playlists and songs I listened to.
 Through this project, I aim to gain insights into my favorite artists, songs, and listening patterns over time.
 This analysis combines data visualization and exploration to uncover meaningful trends in my music preferences.
+Beyond analyzing patterns and trends, this project aims to include a predictive model to determine why a track is opened (e.g., via forward button, track done, or play button) based on contextual, user behavior, and song-related features.

 ## Motivation
-I wanted to explore my Spotify data to better understand my music taste, identify listening patterns, and find trends across playlists and time.
+I wanted to explore my Spotify data to better understand my music taste, identify listening patterns, find trends across playlists and time.
+Also, I think predicting track-opening behaviour provides nice insights into my listening habits by understanding my track selection.
+Also it is very cool.
 Analyzing personal data like this provides a fun and informative way to combine music and data science.

 ## Data Source
 - The data for this project comes from Spotify's personal data export feature and my manually curated playlists.